Jump to:

 Want to play a Genshin-like, non-gacha multiplayer game with your friends?
 If so, then Final Fantasy XIV is your best bet, considering that it’s the biggest MMO that rocks that similar anime feel and (mostly) light-hearted narrative that Genshin has.

 You’ll especially like Final Fantasy XIV if you prefer a more “hardcore” level of co-op, as FFXIV has a pretty steep learning curve due to how many macros and combat mechanics you’ll have to familiarize yourself with compared to other games on this list.
+Nevertheless, I highly recommend trying this one out due to its terrific storyline alone, which spans across multiple expansions.

 10. Ni no Kuni II: Revenant Kingdom [Best Anime Game with Outstanding Visuals]